nextcloud/documentation/admin_manual/configuration_server/occ_command.rst

 The ``status`` command from above has an option to define the output format.
 Default is plain text, but it can also be ``json``::

- $ ./occ status --output json {"installed":true,"version":"8.1.0.4","versionstring":"8.1 alpha 3",
+ $ sudo -u www-data php status --output json {"installed":true,"version":"8.1.0.4","versionstring":"8.1 alpha 3", "edition":"Enterprise"}
- "edition":"Enterprise"}

 or ``json_pretty``::

- $ ./occ status --output json_pretty
+ $ sudo -u www-data php status --output json_pretty
  {
      "installed": true,
      "version": "8.1.0.4",